 Applying for a SSN: A social security number is only issued to those who have a paid job offer on-campus or off-campus.

 Already found an employer?
-Fill out the SSN Request Letter form.
+Fill out the SSN Support Letter Request form.
 ISS will issue a support letter.

 With an on-campus employer, get an Employment Offer Letter from Student Employment Office.
 With an off-campus employer, ask the employer to provide an offer letter.

 Bring the ISS and employer letters, SSN application form, passport, I-94 print out and I-20 to Social Security Administration Office.
-More detailed instruction is available on the SSN Request Letter form.
+More detailed instruction is available on the SSN Support Letter Request form.

 Curricular Practical Training (CPT)

 International Students can participate in training that is directly related to their majors using CPT authorization.
 CPT authorization must be approved by International Student Services.
 This opportunity is available for current F-1 students only.
 Most students use CPT to engage in positions that are paid and located off-campus.